erszcz/msc-thesis/dfly-multiboot.md

 [^ft:novamb]: See @steinberg2010nova.

-DragonFly BSD is an operating system based on FreeBSD, but with a number of different architectural and design decisions (scaling onto multi-core CPUs being one of them).
+DragonFly BSD is an operating system based on FreeBSD, but with a number of different architectural and design decisions, scaling onto multi-core CPUs being one of them.
 GRUB is able to boot the system via _chain loading_, i.e. by loading the bootloader of DragonFly BSD.
 The same technique is used to make GRUB load a Microsoft Windows system.

-This work describes the implementation of the Multiboot specification in DragonFly BSD, so that chain loading it is no longer necessary.
+This work describes the implementation of the Multiboot specification in DragonFly BSD, so that chain loading it is no longer necessary[^ft:dfly-repo].
-The implementation was performed for x86 architecture and a sketch of how to perform a similar implementation for x86-64 is also presented.
+The implementation was performed for x86 architecture.
+A sketch of how to perform a similar implementation for x86-64 is also presented.
-Special care had to be taken to ensure compatibility with the existing booting strategy, i.e. all changes done to the kernel had to be backwards compatible with `dloader` (the native DragonFly BSD bootloader) not to break the already existing boot path.
+Special care had to be taken to ensure compatibility with the existing booting strategy, i.e. all changes done to the kernel had to be backwards compatible with `dloader` (the native DragonFly BSD bootloader), so as not to break the already existing boot path.
-The work also demonstrates changes necessary to make GRUB load the DragonFly BSD kernel, which are now part of official GRUB code.
+The work also demonstrates changes necessary to GRUB to make GRUB load the DragonFly BSD kernel.
+These changes are now part of the official GRUB code[^ft:grub-commit].
 The following topics are elaborated on in the next sections:

 -   [_\ref{xr:booting-bsd}{.\ }Booting a BSD system_](#xr:booting-bsd)